brettz9/eslint-config-ash-nazg/README.md

     section "Rationale for changing required rules' configuration away from defaults".)
 - `prefer-numeric-literals` - Good but some work.
-- `require-jsdoc` - Imposes a heavy burden on preexisting large projects
 - `require-unicode-regexp` - Good, but some work to fix all.
 - `vars-on-top` - Not needed for `let`/`const`, and if overriding, this is cumbersome, despite being useful